Edaochi Medical

 DrainageDrainage bag, chest/abdominal catheterVariableDrain urine, fluid or air

-• The gauge scale changes per family: urinary and suction are measured in French (Fr) — the higher the number, the thicker; peripheral vascular catheters are measured in Gauge (G) — the higher the number, the THINNER, the opposite way round.
-Confusing the two is the most common buying error.
+Two things to keep in mind before going into each family.
+First, the gauge scale changes per family: urinary and suction are measured in French (the higher the number, the thicker), and peripheral vascular catheters in Gauge (the higher the number, the thinner, the other way round); confusing the two is the most common buying error.
+Second, the material follows the dwell time: PVC for short-term, high-turnover use, and silicone for long-term use and latex-allergic patients.

 Urinary catheters: Foley, Nelaton and Coudé